astroHaoPeng/CelesTrak-sgp4-matlab-only/readme.md

 Then you can get an output file `tmatver.out`, which is exactly the same to that comes with the distribution from CelesTrak.com in file `tmatvera.out`.

 With other inputs, the results vary.
 Just try it!

+# TODO-list

+- [ ] Conversion function to J2000.
+- [ ] Improve propagation efficiency, and always check/validate the new improvements.
+- [ ] Provide better API.
+- [ ] Vectorize all the calculation, and validate.

 ------------